pixelkat5/Fonts_of_the_web/README.md

+> [!IMPORTANT]
-# Currently many JRPG's use fonts from a company called "Fontworks".
+> Currently many JRPG's use fonts from a company called "Fontworks".
 This companies plans were around 350$ per year.
 On September 6, 2023, The company "Monotype" acquired the company.
 The pricing for a team of devs/graphic designers went from ~$380/year to $20,500/year after the acquisition.
+>
-# I WANT TO BREAK DOWN THE WALLS THAT RESTRAIN SMALL STUDIOS AND GRAPHIC DESIGNERS ! ! !
+> I WANT TO BREAK DOWN THE WALLS THAT RESTRAIN SMALL STUDIOS AND GRAPHIC DESIGNERS ! ! !

+<br><br>

 |           ***ATLUS C, Source unknown***         |       ***MyFonts (Monotype c)***                |                  ***Notes***     |
 |:---------------------:|:---------------------:|:---------------------:|